-About 3-4 percent of all pregnancies will result in the baby being breech.
+About will result in the baby being breech.
 A breech pregnancy occurs when the baby (or babies!) is positioned head-up in the woman's uterus, so the feet are pointed toward the birth canal.

 In a “normal” pregnancy, the baby will automatically turn inside the womb into a head-down position to get ready for birth, so a breech pregnancy presents a few different challenges for both mother and baby.